 An Extrinsic Fabry-Perot interferometric (EFPI) sensor attached to a vibrating structure will see a sinusoidal strain.
 Harmonic analysis on this strain yields well defined harmonics.
 Strain level measurement, on a periodically-actuated-instrumented structure, can provide information about the heath of that structure.
 This approach can form a smart health monitoring system for composite structures.
 A simple demodulation system employing artificial neural networks (ANN) was used to extract harmonics and predict the maximum strain level on a smart composite beam.
 This paper deals with the computer simulation of the sinusoidal strain and implementation of the demodulation system.
 The system employs two back-propagation neural networks.
 The first network extracts the harmonics from the strain profile and the second predicts the strain levels through harmonic analysis extracted.

-R. Dua et al., "Vibration Analysis Using Extrinsic Fabry-Perot Interferometric Sensors and Neural Networks," ANNIE 2002, American Society of Mechanical Engineers (ASME), Jan 2002.
+R. Dua et al., "Vibration Analysis using Extrinsic Fabry-Perot Interferometric Sensors and Neural Networks," Intelligent Engineering Systems Through Artificial Neural Networks, American Society of Mechanical Engineers (ASME), Nov 2002.